deepflowio/docs/translate/translated/01-about/05-editions.md

 DeepFlow Community Edition is an open-source version, a highly automated observability `data platform`.
 Its core is licensed under Apache 2.0, and the frontend is entirely based on Grafana, thus adopting the AGPL license.
-It includes common functionalities required for efficient observability construction, such as:
+It includes common features needed for efficient observability construction, such as:

 - Universal Map (AutoMetrics)
   - Automatically collects application, network, and system full-stack performance metrics based on eBPF/cBPF